Wheezy123/JS-Grabber/README.txt

 		<th>Third Header</th>
 	</thead>
 	<tbody>

+You'll also have to make sure to change the values of the tr.append method in the first loop of the sort_table.js file.
+This loop is commented with further directions.

 Thats it!
 Let JS-Grabber do the rest, it will import your JSON data and populate the rest of the HTML table.